canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

     if (!context.auth) {
       throw new functions.https.HttpsError(
         "unauthenticated",
-        "Only authenticated users can convert accounts."
+        "Only authenticated users can convert accounts.",
       );
     }